 - Major glands (thymus, thyroid, parathyroid)

-Tripe is the stomach of ruminating animals (usually Beef).
-White tripe has all of the nutrients bleached out of it.
+Tripe is the stomach of ruminating animals (usually beef).
+White tripe has all of the nutrients bleached out of it and is inappropriate to feed to pets.
 Green tripe is high in nutrients but smells horrid and usually ferrets won’t go near it so it’s really not worth the bother.
 If your ferrets will eat it, more power to you.